 Easy California Nut Bark and Other Healthy Recipes for Snacks

-Opting for a healthy, protein packed snack midday versus a sugar laden one is always a great choice!
-Our California Nut Bars are packed with 5 types of California-grown seeds and nuts (plus cashews) and absolutely loaded with flavor!
-Plus we are sharing a few more healthy recipes for snacks so there is something for every type of snack lover.
+Opting for a healthy, protein-packed snack midday versus a sugar-laden one is always a great choice!
+Our California Nut Bars are packed with five types of California-grown seeds and nuts (plus cashews) and are absolutely loaded with flavor!
+Plus, we are sharing a few more healthy recipes for snacks – with something for every type of snack lover.

 Easy California Nut Bark and Other Healthy Recipes for Snacks

 Wholesome goodness to the core!
-These bars have that distinct crunch of a store-bought energy bar, but with a freshness you can’t beat.
-Each particular nut or seed has its own unmistakable flavor, coated in the sweet maple syrup and just a touch of salt.
+These bars have that distinct crunch of a store-bought energy bar but with a freshness you can’t beat.
+Each particular nut or seed has its own unmistakable flavor, coated in sweet maple syrup and just a touch of salt.

 Step-by-step how to make Easy California Nut Bark, a healthy recipe for snacks.